Óscar Valdez: Valdez vs. Gradovich

 It was announced that Valdez would be fighting on the undercard of Pacquiao-Bradley III on 9 April 2016 for the vacant WBO NABO featherweight title against another prospect and former IBF featherweight champion Evgeny Gradovich (21–1–1, 9 KOs) at MGM Grand Garden Arena in Paradise, Nevada.
 Valdez defeated Gradovich via 4th round stoppage to claim the vacant title and move up in the WBO rankings.
 Valdez dominated from the opening bell with head and body combinations also appearing to have broken Gradovich's jaw.
 In round 4, Valdez caught Gradovich with a left hook which put him on the canvas.
 Referee Russell Mora started the count.
 Gradovich managed to get up, but Mora made the call to end the fight.

-WBO featherweight champion

 Valdez vs. Rueda

-On 23 July 2016, the undercard of Crawford-Postol at the MGM Grand Garden Arena, Valdez fought undefeated Argentine boxer Matias Rueda (26–0, 23 KOs).
+On 23 July 2016, the undercard of Crawford-Postol at the MGM Grand Garden Arena, Valdez fought the undefeated Argentine boxer Matias Rueda (26–0, 23 KOs).
 Two days prior to the fight, it was announced the fight would be for the WBO featherweight title after Vasyl Lomachenko decided to stay at super featherweight and vacate the featherweight title.
 Valdez claimed his first world title by winning the vacant WBO championship with a second-round stoppage win over Rueda, dropping him twice with body shots.
 After the second knockdown, referee Russell Mora waved the count for the TKO.